material-components/material-components-web/packages/mdc-image-list/README.md

 ```

 #### Using div in place of img to enforce aspect ratio

+> **Note:** This advice is not applicable to Masonry Image List, where images do not share a common aspect ratio.

 Images in an Image List typically use the `img` element.
 However, if your assets don't have the same aspect ratio as
 specified for list items, they will become distorted.
 In these cases, you can use a `div` element in place of `img`,